OpenSPA/dvbapp2/README.md

 >
 > SWAP: 8GB
 >
-> CPU:  Multi core\thread Model
+> CPU: CPU: Multi-Core/Multi-Threaded
 >
-> HDD:  for Single Build 250GB Free, for Multibuild 500GB or more
+> Storage: 250 GB free for a single build; 500 GB+ for multi-builds

 ## openSPA 8.x is build using oe-alliance build-environment and several git repositories: ##